-90 The development of schemes included in the original Action Plan with continue through with the hope that those schemes which have currently been held may benefit from new funding opportunities allowing then to progress toward delivery by the Action Plan deadline of 2030.
+104 The development of schemes included in the original Action Plan will continue with the hope that those schemes which have currently been held may benefit from new funding opportunities allowing them then to progress toward delivery by the Action Plan deadline of 2030.
 Examples include various corridor and junction improvement schemes.
 The table of measures outlined in our Action Plan will be updated to reflect any changes with delivery timescales.